 As a part of media awareness and reporting, the following initiatives were taken up by the government to promote the scheme:

-The Finance Minister, under the Union Budget 2019-20, announced an extension to Stand Up India scheme until 2025.
-As of February 2021, the scheme has expanded by 21.3% in terms of the number of loan applications sanctioned by lending institutions and increased by 21.1% in the amount sanctioned in the last one year.
+The Union Minister of Finance, under the Union Budget 2019-20, announced an extension to Stand Up India scheme until 2025.
 Observing phenomenal growth in the number of applicants and sanctioned loans, Stand Up India has certainly created a strong roadmap for welfare of women and the SC/ST population.
 This growth is likely to continue in future owing to the vast supportive and financial measures taken by the government to uplift the backward society.

 Most women entrepreneurs (engaged in the co-operative and self-help group movements) are significantly contributing to the services sector.
 Intellectuals believe the government (through the Stand Up India scheme) can provide an institutional framework and support services to women to start entrepreneurship in the manufacturing sector too.